jeff4/bionotes.github.io/index.md

 		* Chapter 14: Mitochondria and Chloroplasts. p.
 817 Citric Acid Cycle (fka Krebs Cycle). p.
 819 diagram of overall citric acid cycle, Figure 14-10
 	* **Sadava** Chapter 9, p.165 - 182
 		* p.
 167: Redox reactions, diagram of methane <--> methanol <--> formaldehyde <--> Formic acid <--> carbon dioxide. **For best version of Jeff's redox diagram, see JH notes 8/06/2020**
 		* p.
-168: summary diagram of glucose -> glycolysis -> pyruvate -> branch between aerobic respiration and anaerobic fermentation
+168: summary diagram of glucose &#8594; glycolysis &#8594; pyruvate &#8594; branch between aerobic respiration and anaerobic fermentation
 		* p.
-177: more detailed summary of reactants and products for glucose -> glycolysis -> pyruvate -> branch between aerobic respiration and anaerobic fermentation
+177: more detailed summary of reactants and products for glucose &#8594; glycolysis &#8594; pyruvate &#8594; branch between aerobic respiration and anaerobic fermentation
 		* p.
 169: detailed chemical diagram from input glucose to output pyruvate
 		* p.
 170: diagram of citric acid cycle
 * Regulation of pathways.
 Negative feedback loops aka balancing loops.
 	* [Allosteric regulation](https://en.wikipedia.org/wiki/Allosteric_regulation) changes the shape of the enzyme to control it's activity.
-Thus, let A -> B -> C -> D -> E. If/when [E] is too high we want E to act as a regulator to change the performance of the C->D enzyme, we could have the enzyme have a different location ("allo" Greek root for different/other) binding site on the enzyme.
-And E attaches to this binding site, changing the enzyme shape and reducing activity of the C -> D reaction. aka **feedback inhibition**
+Thus, let A &#8594; B &#8594; C &#8594; D &#8594; E. If/when [E] is too high we want E to act as a regulator to change the performance of the C&#8594;D enzyme, we could have the enzyme have a different location ("allo" Greek root for different/other) binding site on the enzyme.
+And E attaches to this binding site, changing the enzyme shape and reducing activity of the C &#8594; D reaction. aka **feedback inhibition**
 * In contrast, **feedforward activation** if there is too much reactant and not enough product and we want the mechanism to work faster.
 This upregulates the activity of the relevant enzymes
 * Cellular respiration and fermentation